shakacode/react_on_rails/README.md

    $ yarn add @types/react @types/react-dom
    ```

-3. Rename the generated .js to .tsx or .ts.
+3. Rename the generated .js files to .tsx or .ts.

 4. Make the files valid typescript.
 Now you can use typescript with React.